jupyter-book/blog/posts/2025-11-04-why-make-a-major-release.md

 ## Thanks for your support

 Thanks again for using Jupyter Book and being part of our community.
-We know that disruptions to your workflow are really annoying!
+We know that disruptions to your workflow are really annoying, but we hope you will also find that the benefit of a brand new engine, built on modern technology, will outweigh the disruption.
-We're sorry if this decision has made your day more difficult.

-We are committed to helping, guiding, and learning with our community to make the transition as smooth as possible.